TRANSparency: Speaking Our Truths

-The Written On The Body Writing Workshop is an interactive, experimental writing experience led by contributors to the book Written On The Body: Letters from Trans and Non-Binary Survivors of Sexual Assault and Domestic Violence; a finalist for the 2019 Lambda Literary Awards.
-The workshop uses storytelling, visual art and light-movement for survivors seeking a safe place within their own bodies.
-Survivors will also have the space to acknowledge who they are outside of their relationships and labels, nurtured by mutual time for individual and group listening, self reflection and sharing.
-We are open to all gender expressions; there will also be a peer advocate available on site.
-The book's editor, Lexie Bean, can also discuss the process of curating and publishing the book.
+Thisan interactive, experimental writing experience is led by our panelists.
+The workshop uses storytelling, visual art and light-movement to access new ways to explore and write about our unique experiences in our own bodies, especially for survivors and trans people who often struggle to find safety within themselves.
+Participants will also have the space to acknowledge who they are outside of their relationships and labels, nurtured by mutual time for individual and group listening, self reflection and sharing.
+We are open to all gender expressions; there would also be a peer advocate available on site.

-MEET THE PANELISTS (Three will attend each engagement)
+MEET THE PANELISTS (Three of the following will attend each engagement)

 Lexie Bean Writer, performer, Myers Briggs INFJ, and curator of Written on the Body, their third anthology full of letters that people have written to their body parts.
 From writing for Teen Vogue, to documentary-making, to leading two international workshop and performance tours--much of their work revolves around themes of bodies, homes, cyclical violence, and queer foreshadowing.
 Next moves include writing a children’s book, a screenplay, and eating more pizza.

 Say hi at www.lexiebean.com or @oklexiebean on Instagram.